designstem/projects/dyes/index.md

 One of the aspects to think about while choosing the fabric is to consider how much water has been consumed and polluted in the process of making the fabric.
 Other important aspects to consider are use of cropland, use of pesticides.Here you can find useful links to further research the environmental impact of different fabrics.

-TASK: group work.
+***TASK***: group work.
 Pick an article and research it.
 Presenting the findings in a compact form during discussion.

 https://www.textileschool.com/154/eco-friendly-fibers/